lynnliu030/berkeley-os-prelim/system_structure/README.md

 5. Why: They allow applications to communicate directly with the hardware, ensuring minimal overhead.

 ### Multi-kernel
+Balances scalability and potential reliability, but security is highly variable.

 1. Flexibility: Adaptable across multiple CPUs/cores.
 2. Reliability: Redundancy can improve stability.
 3. Security: Varies, but distribution can help.